janjongboom/binary-diff-mbedos5/README.md

 ## Usage

-1. Put `demo/blinky-k64f-old.bin` and `demo/blinky.patch` on an SD card.
-1. Put SD card in FRDM-K64F development board.
+1. Open `patch.h` and put the old file, the patch, and the SHA256 hash of the new file (see `demo/*.js` for scripts).
 1. Build this application:

     ```
-    $ mbed compile -m K64F -t GCC_ARM
+    $ mbed compile -m xdot_l151cc -t GCC_ARM
     ```

 1. Run the application and inspect serial output (on baud rate 9,600).
-1. When the application is done, inspect the SD card. `blinky-k64f-new.bin` should have appeared, and it should match the file in the demo directory.
+1. When the application is done, restart the board.
+The new binary should be running.

 ## How to create diffs